Giving Family Traditions A Digital Future

 The online store provides an opportunity to integrate the website and the Queen Street store together in a way that compliments the business and makes it easy for all customers.
 Deb is excited about educating her potential customers on Big Ricky’s little bake shoppe through videos and blogging features.
 As the business expands, Deb expects the biggest challenge to be finding the right people for the support: “We want our customers to be always proud of sharing our products with their loved ones.
 The more we learn, the better we can combine the functions and potential of all the aspects of the business.”

 Deb encouraged other small businesses to use the opportunity to learn with the ShopHERE Program: “Having the help was a game-changer for me.
 It enabled me to stop guessing, I could ask a direct question and receive a direct answer which helped quicken the pace for launching the website.”
-She knows that a lot of available resources can be overwhelming and ShopHERE solves the issue by providing a Helper that guides you through the process.
+She knows that a lot of available resources can be overwhelming and ShopHERE solves the issue by providing an eCommerce Coordinator that guides you through the process.

 “It was so nice to know I was growing and had someone to pass the ball to when I got stuck”